-- formula A specific instance of a CSP problem.
+- formula A specific instance of a SAT problem.
 A formula consists of a series of clauses. - clause A formula S is formed of clauses that are connected by logical and. clauses refer specifically to SAT whereas constraints refer to any CSP.
 For SAT, these two terms are interchangeable. - literal Clauses are formed of literals.
-A literal has a variable and is either positive or negative. - interpretation An interpretation is a list of variable to value assignments that solves the CSP. - rank Rank refers to the number of literals in a clause.
+A literal has a variable and is either positive or negative. - interpretation An interpretation is a list of variable to value assignments. - rank Rank refers to the number of literals in a clause.
 For example:

-Or( x1 x2 x3 ) rank 3
+Or( x1 x2 x3 ) $\operatorname{rank} 3$

 Or( x1 ) rank 1

 Or(xy) rank $2$